Does Social Media Help My SEO Efforts

 Optimize Posts For Searches

-This is a strategy that will require you having good content on your website.
-But, you should already have good content on your website anyways.
+This is a strategy that will require you to have a good layout and content on your website, so make sure to hire a reputed SEO company which can help you with the optimisation of your site to improve its quality and rank.
+Make sure to always have good content on your website anyways.
 Allowing you to have a secondary, and in some instances more than that, channel for search.
 As you probably know Google will add news articles and other knowledge graph information to the top of their search results.
 But, what you might not know is that Google will also favor social media updates or posts in their search results.
 Of course these will only remain at the top of Google for a temporary amount of time, but it’s a key position.
 Be sure to optimize your social media posts for that exact opportunity.

 These aren’t easy positions to obtain, so make sure you have strong content to back up your post.
 A good article, a detailed video or even a good infographic is usually enough as long as it’s strong content.
 Be sure you have an accurate and descriptive title, optimize the text you post with it for a specific type of search.
 Let’s say your article is a how to change the oil in your car.
 You would want to frame your post something like this “Have you ever wondered how to change your oil at home and save money”?
 Of course, if your content is season specific, be sure to get as specific as possible in order to maximize your chances of showing up in the SERPs.